 One sensor placed in block R5 close to the canister (WB519) indicated a very strong drying of the bentonite until day 170 when it stopped to give reliable values.
 Sensor WB520 placed in the middle of block R5 indicated also an initial drying of the bentonite.
-The rest of the sensors in block R5 indicate a slowly wetting of the buffer (increase in RH).
+The rest of the sensors in block R5 indicate a slowly wetting of the buffer (increase in RH) up to day 1300 when they stopped giving reliable values.

 Two sensors in block R10 placed close to the top of the canister (WB522, WB523) indicated a drying of the bentonite up to day 350 and after that a slowly wetting.
 The rest of the sensors in block R10 indicate initially a wetting of the buffer.
-The relative humidity at the end of this measuring period varies between 57% close to the canister lid and 85% at the periphery of the bentonite block.
+The relative humidity at the end of this measuring period varies between 65% close to the canister lid and 85% at the periphery of the bentonite block.

-Three sensors placed in block C3 and C4 indicate a slowly wetting of the buffer.
+Two still working sensors placed in block C3 and C4 indicate a slowly wetting of the buffer and are measuring a RH of about 88% at the end of this measuring period.

-Eleven sensors are out of order.
+Twelve sensors are out of order.

 Rotronic (App.
-5\pages 194-198)
+5\pages 151-153)

 Seven of the sensors placed in the bottom block C1 show a slow increase in RH with the time.
-The measured Relative Humidity in block C1 varies between 72-98 %.
+The measured RH in block C1 varies between 75-98 % at the end of this measuring period.

 One sensor placed in block R5 close to the canister (WB516) indicated a very strong drying of the bentonite for the first 60 days.
 The sensor indicated then a wetting for the next 60 days and after that another period of drying until day 230.
-After that the sensor is measuring an increase in Relative Humidity indicating a wetting of the buffer until it stopped to function.
+After that the sensor is measuring an increase in Relative Humidity indicating a wetting of the buffer until it stopped giving reliable values.